-This challenge is part of a joint project between the NCLA and the Human Cell Atlas, funded by the Wellcome Trust.
+This challenge is part of a joint project between the NCLA and the One Cell At a Time, which is part of Human Cell Atlas.
 One cell at a time: Bringing together communities, patients and researchers to build the Human Cell Atlas is an ambitious programme of public engagement activities that will be delivered across the UK throughout 2021 as part of the Human Cell Atlas project.
 Its aim is to improve the value and trust people place in the pioneering scientific research of the Human Cell Atlas by creating opportunities for collaborations between art and science.
 It will involve multidisciplinary artists, Human Cell Atlas researchers and diverse communities across the UK and beyond – including you, Young Poets Networkers!

 One cell at a time will explore fundamental questions embedded within the Human Cell Atlas’s research such as ‘What does it mean to be normal?’ and ‘What influences people’s value and trust in research involving tissue donation and open access data?’
 Bridging art and science, the project is already inspiring new thinking, knowledge and ways of working between artists, scientists and communities.
 More information about the Human Cell Atlas can be found here.

 This challenge will be judged by a panel of poets and scientists, including poets Sinéad Morrissey and Theresa Muñoz, academic and curator Suzy O’Hara, and Newcastle University scientist and Human Cell Atlas public engagement lead Muzz Haniffa.